Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

 - The caster drops the Moonbeam on an opponent.
 The opponent takes no damage at that time.

-- The opponent’s next turn begins … and they take their 2d10 radiant damage.
+- The opponent’s next turn begins … and they take their 2d10 radiant damage (or Save).
 They presumably move away …

 - The caster’s next turn starts — and they move the Moonbeam atop the same target.
 Who doesn’t take damage right then, but …